-Fig. 8.23 The Report object in the database objects drop down list

-You have to save the Table again before you can close it and move on to create the report, so click on Yes in the dialog box that pops up on the screen

-This brings up the Report Wizard dialog box (Fig. 8.24).
+Fig. 8.22 The Report object in the database objects drop down list You are now asked if you want to save the Table again before you can close it and move on to create the report, so click on Yes in the dialog box that pops up on the screen This brings up the Report Wizard dialog box (Fig. 8.23).